What Do You Need to Know About Rear-End Collisions in Minnesota?

 The Trailing Driver

 In most Minnesota rear-end accidents, the driver of the trailing vehicle bears at least some of the blame.
-All Minnesota drivers must maintain sufficient control of their cars to stop in time to avoid colliding with another vehicle in front of them, regardless of road or weather conditions.
-Most rear-end collisions in which the trailing driver fails to come to a safe stop constitute a likely violation of that rule.
+As mentioned above, all Minnesota drivers must maintain sufficient control of their cars to stop in time to avoid colliding with another vehicle in front of them, regardless of road or weather conditions.
+A trailing driver who fails to come to a safe stop may violate that rule.

 The Leading Driver

-But not always.
-The driver of the front vehicle can also be responsible for causing a rear-end collision.
+The driver of the front vehicle can cause a rear-end collision.

 That could happen if:

-• The leading vehicle’s brake lights fail to work properly, depriving the trailing driver of reasonable warning of the need to slow down;
+• The leading vehicle’s brake lights fail to work properly, depriving the trailing driver of a reasonable warning of the need to slow down

 Others on the Road